 The ability to communicate with our kids is a crucial parenting skill, as well as an important building block in developing a healthy parent-child relationship.
-Whether you’re parenting a toddler or a teenager, good communication is the key to building our kids’ self-esteem and a mutually respectful relationship.
+During the pandemic, good communication can also reduce stress for the entire household.
+Whether you’re parenting a toddler or a teenager, communication is the key to building our kids’ self-esteem and a mutually respectful relationship.

 Here are five tips to help you skillfully communicate with your child so that they will intuitively sense that you understand them, care about them, and respect them.